thilde/future-tbd/README.md

 - **15 story points** to be completed

-  - We estimated a 2 story points per team member per week.
+  - Again, we estimated a 2 story points per team member per week.
 The sum story points for the first sprint came up to 16 sp but we only loaded the first sprint with 14 sps.
+Since we were able to complete 14 sps in the first sprint, we loaded the second sprint with 15 sps.
-  - The development team committed to these stories during sprint planning
+  - The development team committed to these stories during sprint planning.

 ### Burndown chart
 The burndown chart can be found here https://BurndownForTrello.com/share/ud549bkub6